Stan Mathabatha: Ambassadorship: 2012–2013

-Premier of Limpopo: 2013–2022
+Premier of Limpopo: 2013–2024

 In July 2013, the ANC asked Cassel Mathale to resign as Premier of Limpopo, and the ANC-controlled Limpopo Provincial Legislature elected Mathabatha to replace him.
 He was sworn in as Premier on 18 July.
 In the Citizen's account, Mathabatha returned to South Africa after being "head-hunted" by President Zuma as a successor to Mathale.
 The Business Day said that Mathabatha was seen as "neutral" in the factional battles in the Limpopo ANC, and the provincial branch of the Congress of South African Trade Unions welcomed his appointment.
 The day after he took office, Mathabatha announced a major reshuffle in his Executive Council: he fired eight of Mathale's ten Members of the Executive Council (MECs).

-Mathabatha was re-elected Premier after the 2014 and 2019 general elections.
-His second full term as Premier, the last he is constitutionally permitted to serve, will end in 2024 when the next general election is called.
+Mathale was re-elected to full terms as premier after the 2014 and 2019 general elections.

-Rise in the ANC

-Provincial chairperson: 2014–2022
+Election as provincial chairperson

 In February 2014, several months after his appointment as Premier, Mathabatha was elected Provincial Chairperson of the ANC in Limpopo.
 Jerry Ndou was elected as his deputy.
 He was re-elected unopposed in June 2018; Florence Radzilani replaced Ndou as Deputy Provincial Chairperson.
 At the provincial party's next elective conference in June 2022, Dickson Masemola, who had formerly been Deputy Provincial Chairperson under Cassel Mathale, launched a challenge to Mathabatha's incumbency.
 In the election, however, Mathabatha easily secured a third term as Provincial Chairperson, winning 781 votes to Masemola's 389.
 All the top leadership positions were won by candidates who had run on a Mathabatha-aligned slate – including Radzilani, who was re-elected his deputy.

 While Provincial Chairperson, Mathabatha was perceived as a strong supporter of Cyril Ramaphosa, who also grew up in Limpopo.
 He was a key ally of Ramaphosa's successful campaign for election to the ANC presidency at the ANC's 54th National Conference in 2017, and was among the first ANC leaders publicly to pronounce support for Ramaphosa's re-election to a second term at the 55th National Conference in 2022: in January of that year, he praised Ramaphosa as a "son of the soil" and for having "brought the new dawn into the organisation [the ANC]".

 Mathabatha is also a member of the ANC's Tripartite Alliance partner, the South African Communist Party (SACP).
 In July 2022, he was elected to a second five-year term as a member of the SACP Central Committee.